William H. Webster: Federal judicial service

+Nonetheless, when Ford made his choice Webster was rated below eventual nominee John Paul Stevens, and also Arlin Adams and Philip Willis Tone.

+Webster resigned from his judgeship on February 22, 1978.

 Director of the Federal Bureau of Investigation (1978–1987)

 In 1978, President Jimmy Carter appointed him as director of the Federal Bureau of Investigation.
 This was despite Webster being a registered Republican.

-Webster was portrayed by actor Sean Cullen in Season 2 of the Netflix show Mindhunter, which took place during his tenure as director of the FBI.
+Webster was portrayed by actor Sean Cullen in the second season of the Netflix show Mindhunter, which was set during his tenure as director of the FBI.